ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Grid Configuration
 =======================

-The SRW App officially supports three different predefined grids as shown in :numref:`Table %s <PredefinedGrids>`.
+The SRW App officially supports four different predefined grids as shown in :numref:`Table %s <PredefinedGrids>`.
 The "out-of-the-box" SRW App case uses the ``RRFS_CONUS_25km`` predefined grid option.
 More information on the predefined and user-generated grid options can be found in :numref:`Chapter %s <LAMGrids>` for those who are curious.
-Users who plan to utilize one of the three pre-defined domain (grid) options may continue to :numref:`Step %s <GenerateForecast>`.
+Users who plan to utilize one of the four predefined domain (grid) options may continue to :numref:`Step %s <GenerateForecast>`.
 Users who plan to create a new domain should refer to :numref:`Chapter %s <LAMGrids>` for details on how to do so.
 At a minimum, these users will need to add the new grid name to the ``valid_param_vals`` script and add the corresponding grid-specific parameters in the ``set_predef_grid_params`` script.

 .. _PredefinedGrids: